CyberViola/PageRank-Algorithm/README.md

 ## 📝 Description

-C implementation of the PageRank algorithm, developed as part of the *Laboratorio 2* course at the University of Pisa, under the supervision of Professor Giovanni Manzini.
+C implementation of the PageRank algorithm, developed as part of the *Laboratorio 2* course at the *University of Pisa*, under the supervision of *Professor Giovanni Manzini*.
 Implemented using multithreading, producer-consumer with a shared buffer mechanism and thread-based computation.
 It begins by reading a directed graph from an input file, parsing nodes and edges information to build an internal graph structure.
 The PageRank values of the graph are computed iteratively.
 A set of threads is launched to independently calculate the PageRank values for different node ranges.
 The process continues until either convergence is reached within a specified error threshold or a maximum number of iterations is completed.
 The algorithm as a result shows the number of nodes and edges (included dead-end nodes), the number of iterations performed, the final sum of ranks and the top K nodes with the highest PageRank scores.

 ---